sysfce2/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **editor/naming/node_name_casing** = ``0``

-When creating node names automatically, set the type of casing in this project.
+When creating node names automatically, set the type of casing to use in this project.
 This is mostly an editor setting.

 .. rst-class:: classref-item-separator